Categories

 What Percentage of YouTubers Make Money?

 Most YouTube channels never make meaningful money.
 That sounds blunt, but it is the truth.
-The upside is that this number is often misunderstood because YouTube contains millions of abandoned, inactive, experimental, and half-started channels that were never really built as businesses in the first place.
+The upside is that this number is often misunderstood — YouTube contains millions of abandoned, inactive, experimental, and half-started channels that were never built as businesses.

-If you are asking what percentage of YouTubers make money, you are really asking a more useful question underneath it: how realistic is it to build a channel that earns anything at all, and what separates the channels that do from the ones that never get there?
+If you are asking what percentage of YouTubers make money, the question underneath it is more useful: how realistic is it to build a channel that earns anything at all, and what separates the channels that do from the ones that never get there?

 Why trust this guide?